ZhuliyanPenkov/crypto-app/README.md

 # crypto-app

-crypto-app is the directory of the app
+crypto-app is the directory of the app.
 You can read, the app directory's README.md for more information.